caiostringari/picoastal-picam2/README.md

 text editor.
 I recommend using ```nano```.
 Add this line to the end of the file:

 ```
-0 * * * * bash /home/pi/picoastal/src/cycle_flir.sh
+0 * * * * bash /home/pi/picoastal/src/cycle_rpi.sh
 ```

 To save and exit use ```ctrl+o``` + ```ctrl+x```.

 ## 4.4.
-Controlling the Cameras Remotely
+Controlling the System Remotely

-Controlling the cameras remotely is quite easy.
-All you need to do is to make sure you have [RealVNC](https://www.realvnc.com/en/) installed both in the Raspberry Pi and in your phone.
-By default, Raspberry Pi Os has VNC installed, on Ubuntu you will need to install it by yourself.
-Tip: Create a hot spot using a second phone and connect both your main phone and the raspberry to the network to control it in the field.
+The best way to control the camera is by using [Raspberrypi Connect](https://www.raspberrypi.com/software/connect/).
+It allows for both `SSH` and Remote Desktop access.

 # 5. Camera Calibration